 The Western Hutt, unlike the Eastern, has virtually no grass flats.
 The river has several short gorges, but these pose no sidling difficulty.

-«» ¿Elder Forks, (Topo50 BP33 864 598, NZMS260 S26 964 215), are reached in about 90 minutes from Renata Forks: some gorges but no essential swimming.
+- Elder Forks, (Topo50 BP33 864 598(approve sites)), are reached in about 90 minutes from Renata Forks: some gorges but no essential swimming.
 In the easterly branch, one river-crossing above Elder Forks is an exceptional camping flat.
-The Elder Biv sits at the top of its good leading spur but soon may be rebuilt at a slightly different site.
-[Ed. ??]
+Elder Hut sits just below Elder, near the top of its good leading spur.

 Emergency exit.
 Escape from Quoin Ridge in bad weather is probably best back down the ridge to the Eastern Hutt bridge.

 Where the Eastern Hutt makes a major bend R it forms a gorge and this is bypassed by a track on the TR.
 Cross the Eastern Hutt on the bridge a few minutes above Phillips Stream and pick up the trail on the TR.
 This soon swings away from the river to cross a steep-sided gulch and gain the spur beyond, 10 minutes from Phillips Stream.
 This spur has an excellent display of the giant moss Dawsonia, fruiting in spring.
 The gut is one part of the Wellington fault trace.
 From this gut 20 minutes of definite climb brings the top of a small knob, the highest point of the gorge sidle and a good starting point for Quoin Ridge.
 The track immediately drops to regain river level in 10 minutes, and an easy 5 minutes further brings a pleasant grassy flat.
 The Eastern Hutt is a comfortable succession of grass flats and bush terraces and this sidle track is one of the few tracks in it.
-Several flats further on is the Eastern Hutt Hut on the TL, about 80 minutes from the first flats, or a good 2 hours from Phillips Stream.
+Several flats further on is the Eastern Hutt Hut on the TL – but sitting within the water catchment area, it is for emergency use only.
+It is about 80 minutes from the first flats, or a good 2 hours from Phillips Stream.
 The hut sleeps six.

 Several of the routes out of this valley are briefly indicated below.
 Some have been better marked in the days of intensive deer-culling, and occasional discs may be found.
 None of these tracks, however, should be re-marked – the whole of the Hutt and Renata headwaters should be treated as a wilderness experience area.
 Recent spray-painting of routes in the southern Maymorn region is deplored, but opinion is converging as to the correct shade of brown or olive needed for the overspray.

-«» Quoin Stream joins the Eastern Hutt just above the hut, and its eastern boundary spur gives good travel to join Quoin Ridge at a flat stretch just at a bend, (Topo50 BP33 904 594, NZMS260 S26 004 211).
+- Quoin Stream joins the Eastern Hutt just above the hut, and its eastern boundary spur gives good travel to join Quoin Ridge at a flat stretch just at a bend, (Topo50 BP33 904 594(approve sites)).
 The Quoin fire extended some distance down this spur, providing more open going than the companion spur on the SW of Quoin Stream.

-«» Down-valley of the hut, the spur that leads to the Marchant outlier point 790 is good going up to the burnt area, followed by a sidle about the 850 metre contour.
+- Down-valley of the hut, the spur that leads to the Marchant outlier .790 is good going up to the burnt area, followed by a sidle about the 850 metre contour.